== Online Weekend Slots Available 22/23 (GCSE | A Level) ==

 I also teach computer programming in Python for adult learners wishing to learn a valuable skill.

 I began work as a tutor in 2009 whilst completing my first degree in Physics (MPhys) at the University of Manchester.
-My second degree, a postgraduate masters of research (MRes), was obtained from the University of Cambridge in 2011.
-My third degree, my doctorate (PhD), was obtained from University College London in Early 2016.
+My second degree, a postgraduate masters of research, was obtained from Cambridge in 2011.
+Subsequently I began work on my interdisciplinary PhD based between University College London and CERN.
+Whilst writing up my thesis in 2014 (subsequently graduating in February 2016) I began work as a full-time tutor.

 In nearly all cases my job as a tutor is to fix one of three issues.